 Each day, literature specialists discuss the short stories, novels, and poetry that participants have read prior to arrival at the workshop, focusing on universal as well as culture-specific aspects of the works.

-After the literature discussions, a high school world literature teacher with experience teaching East Asian literature acts as curriculum consultant, leading strategy sessions on how to teach the works at the high school level.
+After the literature discussions, an experienced teacher acts as curriculum consultant, leading strategy sessions on how to teach the works at the high school level.

-While the workshop is geared to high school literature teachers, applicants who are librarians, as well as teachers of art, music, social studies, and history, at high school or middle school level, are also considered for admittance.
+While the workshop is geared to high school and middle school literature teachers, applicants who are librarians, as well as teachers of art, music, social studies, and history are also considered for admittance.

 Participants also have the opportunity to attend Chinese, Japanese, and Korean cultural activities in the evenings.
 For more details, see the flyer below; application link above.